The Best Time to Do 14 Common Healthy Habits

 Take preventive medicines in the evening

 Research suggests that a daily aspirin is less likely to cause stomach bleeding when taken late in the day.
 It’s even possible that this timing could protect you better.
 The reason: Your risk of heart attack spikes in the morning (the danger is nearly three times higher between 6 a.m. and noon than during the rest of the day).
 Aspirin helps cut clot risk by reducing platelet “stickiness”—a single tablet will take care of a platelet for its entire ten-day life span.
 But new platelets are being made all the time.
 Taking your aspirin at night ensures that you’ll have plenty of the drug to defang newly minted platelets during those potentially dangerous morning hours.
-Everyone should memorize these silent signs of a heart attack.
+Learn more about the best time of day to take daily medications.

 Get an extra hour of sleep next time you set the clock ahead